-• Key Ideas and Details: Summarize the main theme of a text and support it by citing details and a sequence of events.
+Standards Connection Lessons 2, 4, 6, 8

-Presentation of Knowledge and Ideas: Present information in an organized manner appropriate to a task, an audience or a situation.
+Instructional Targets

-Knowledge of Language: Demonstrate conventions of language to communicate effectively when speaking or writing in varied contexts.
+Reading Standards for Literature Key Ideas and Details: Summarize the main theme of a text and support it by citing details and a sequence of events.
+Standards for Speaking and Listening Presentation of Knowledge and Ideas: Present information in an organized manner appropriate to a task, an audience or a situation.
+Standards for Language Knowledge of Language: Demonstrate conventions of language to communicate effectively when speaking or writing in varied contexts.

 Differentiated Tasks

 Level 3 Level 2 Level 1

-Students will summarize a story, including the main idea, events and key details.
-Students will communicate on a topic specific to the purpose and audience.
-Students will apply conventions of language to generate sentences specific to the purpose when speaking or writing.
-Students will use picture supports to retell key details and events from a story.
+main idea, events ar Students will commuto the purpose and a Students will apply c inicate on a topic specific audience. conventions of language es specific to the purpose Students will use picture supports to retell key details and events from a story.
 Students will communicate on a topic specific to the purpose and audience, using picture supports.
-Students will use conventions of language to generate a simple sentence when speaking or writing.
-Students will retell key details and events from a story through an active participation response (e.g., voice output device, eye gaze choice board).
+Students will use conventions of language to generate a simple sentence when speaking or Students will retell key details and events from a story through an active participation response (e.g., voice output device, eye gaze choice board).
 Students will communicate basic information on a topic or experience using communication technology and picture supports.
-Students will use language to share an idea with others.